canonical/maas/docs/storage.rst

 The users deploying nodes are not limited by the default.
-They can set an explicit storage layout when they acquire a node or after they have acquried a node with the set_storage_layout API.
-The user acquiring a node or performing the set_storage_layout API calls can also customize the layout generation.
+They can set an explicit storage layout when they acquire a node or after they have acquried a node with the set-storage-layout API.
+The user acquiring a node or performing the set-storage-layout API calls can also customize the layout generation.
 Each layout has a set of options that can be set to adjust the generated layout.

 Below list all the available storage layouts and the available options for